redcrackle/nvtacdev/wp-content/plugins/gd-bbpress-tools/readme.txt

 The problem is caused by the Italic BBCode due to the conflict with the Underscore templates system BuddyPress uses.
 You can disable Italic BBCode, or you can limit BBCodes to the bbPress content only (highly recommended).

-= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some HTML elements based on the user role.
-[GD bbPress Toolbox Pro](https://www.dev4press.com/plugins/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.
+= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
+[GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Upgrade Notice ==
-= 3.5 =
-Few updates and improvements.

-= 3.4 =
+= 3.2 =
-Various updates and improvements.
-Several bug fixes.
+Minor updates and improvements.

 == Changelog ==
-= 3.5.3 (2024.08.19) =
-* Edit: updated links to the Dev4Press website
-* Edit: various PHP code changes and improvements
-* Fix: fatal error on one of the admin panel tabs

-= 3.5.2 (2024.05.15) =
-* Edit few more tweaks to the main JavaScript code
-* Fix problems with the Quote not working with TinyMCE editor

-= 3.5.1 (2024.05.14) =
-* Edit few more tweaks to the main JavaScript code
-* Edit various small updates to readme file
-* Fix missing semicolon in the JavaScript code

-= 3.5 (2024.04.28) =
-* New directive `Requires Plugin` added into main plugin file
-* New System requirements: PHP 7.4 or newer
-* New System requirements: WordPress 5.8 or newer
-* New plugin fully tested with WordPress up to 6.5
-* New plugin fully tested with PHP 8.3
-* Updated code style and translation formatting
-* Updated main plugin JavaScript library

-= 3.4.1 (2023.07.15) =
-* Updated main plugin POT file to include few missing strings
-* Fixed the translation domain name in the main plugin file header

-= 3.4 (2023.03.08) =
-* New system requirements: PHP 7.3 or newer
-* New system requirements: WordPress 5.5 or newer
-* New system requirements: bbPress 2.6.2 or newer
-* New fully tested with PHP 8.0, 8.1 and 8.2
-* New notice on the Views tab about the Topic Views
-* Updated integration of signature editor in the admin side
-* Updated various things in PHP code for better PHP 8.x compatibility
-* Updated plugin admin interface items for better accessibility
-* Updated some code to remove use of deprecated functions
-* Fixed some accessibility issues with options labels
-* Fixed dimensions issue with the YouTube and Vimeo BBCodes
-* Fixed fatal error with signature editing in PHP 8

-= 3.3 (2022.12.03) =
-* New plugin is tested with WordPress 6.1
-* Updated settings page with use of escaping for attributes
-* Updated some aspects for the PHP core code style
-* Updated some system requirements

-= 3.2.1 (2022.05.16) =
-* New plugin is tested with WordPress 6.0

 = 3.2 - 2021.10.05 =
 * Improvements to the plugin readme file
 * Few more minor updates